authgear/authgear-server/docs/specs/account-management-api.md

 }
 ```

+- `identification`: Required.
+It must be the value `oauth`.
+- `alias`: Required.
+The alias of the OAuth provider you want the current account to associate with.
 - `redirect_uri`: The settings page of Authgear uses `<origin>/sso/oauth2/callback/{alias}` to receive the OAuth callback.
 You have to specify your own redirect URI to your app or your website.

 Response